 - Minimum wage workers generally have to spend every dollar they earn.
 That means any increase in their wages goes straight into boosting the revenues of businesses in their communities, helping to support the economy.

 - It’s not just young people or those just entering the workforce who are paid minimum wage.
-Three out of four minimum wage workers are over the age of 20.
+Most minimum wage workers are over the age of 20.

-The preceding points were made by the New Hampshire Fiscal Policy Institute in a March 2014 article, “Long Since Due: An Increase in New Hampshire’s Minimum Wage”.
+The preceding points were made by the New Hampshire Fiscal Policy Institute in the article, “Long Since Due: An Increase in New Hampshire’s Minimum Wage”.
 Statistics cited have been updated.

 “New Hampshire should not increase its minimum wage.”